g-broche/brief-meteo-app/README.md

 To enter these informations, use the api-config.json file.
 To find coordinates you can use the API website of [Open Meteo](https://open-meteo.com/en/docs) and the search box to enter a location to get the corresponding coordinates.

+## Issue with Node.js version and openssl due to legacy algorithm

+In case of issue running the app due to error 'ERR_OSSL_EVP_UNSUPPORTED', use ' $env:NODE_OPTIONS="--openssl-legacy-provider" ' in your terminal before running the app.